 Learn More Techniques

 Explore our articles on virtual classroom community to learn more about how you can foster good community relationships in a hybrid or virtual course.
+Equity Unbound and OneHD have compiled a collection of community-building strategies (including quick activities) for online learning.
 George Washington University’s Instructional Core offers additional suggestions for fostering community in virtual learning.

 (1) https://www.ideaedu.org/idea-notes-on-instruction/formed-teams-or-discussion-groups-to-facilitate-learning/; see also Garrison, D.R., & Vaughan, N.D.
 (2008).
 Blended learning in higher education: Framework, principles, and guidelines.
 San Francisco: Jossey-Bass.